English to Finnish translation

 2. If you have any illustrations or reference materials, send those too.
 They make it much easier to properly understand the source text.

-4. If your company has a glossary and linguistic guidelines for Finnish (such as tone of voice) in the form of a document, please provide this as well.
+4. If your company has a glossary and linguistic guidelines for Finnish (such as tone of voice), please provide this as well.